Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 14.04.20 UTC
+- WIB: Jumat, 6 Maret 2026 14.48.54 UTC
-- WITA: Jumat, 6 Maret 2026 15.04.20 UTC
+- WITA: Jumat, 6 Maret 2026 15.48.54 UTC
-- WIT: Jumat, 6 Maret 2026 16.04.20 UTC
+- WIT: Jumat, 6 Maret 2026 16.48.54 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational